-Interns working with the curator of American art, curator of decorative arts or Pierre Daura Curator of European Art assist with permanent collection research and with research and planning for temporary exhibitions, in addition to other duties as needed.
+Interns working with the curator of American art, curator of decorative arts or Pierre Daura Curator of European Art assist with permanent collection research and with research and planning for temporary exhibitions.
 Daura Center interns are required to write at least one research-based blog post each semester.
-Students who would like to be considered for curatorial internships should submit a 1-10 page writing sample, a list of art history courses taken (with grades received), along with a cover letter, resumé/cv and the GMOA internship application.
+Students who would like to be considered for curatorial internships should submit a writing sample of 1 to 10 pages, a list of art history courses taken (with grades received), a cover letter, resumé/cv and the internship application.

 Daura Center Graduate Intern

 The Daura Center occasionally offers paid internships to graduate students.
 The Daura Center graduate intern assists the Pierre Daura Curator of European Art in organizing and researching the Pierre Daura archive and collection, as well as assisting with the museum’s programming in European art: research, exhibitions, publications and acquisitions.
-Please note that this is not available to students who are otherwise employed by UGA.
+Please note that this internship is not available to students who are otherwise employed by UGA.
 If applying for the paid, graduate-level internship, please indicate this on the internship application.
-Submit your application along with a cover letter, resumé/cv and a 10-20 page writing sample.
+Submit your application along with a cover letter, resumé/cv and a writing sample of 10 to 20 pages.